Jiro Dreams of Sushi is the best movie about Steve Jobs ever made.— Chris Dixon

-When my best friend told me Robert Pirsig’s book, Zen & the Art of Motorcycle Maintenance: An Inquiry into Values (“ZAMM”), tries to answer that question, my eyes stretched wide open because the theme had been on my mind for a while and I was intrigued that someone had put a book-length effort into thinking about it 15 years before I was born.
+When my best friend told me Robert Pirsig’s book, Zen and the Art of Motorcycle Maintenance (“ZAMM”), tries to answer that question, my eyes stretched wide open because the theme had been on my mind for a while and I was intrigued that someone had put a book-length effort into thinking about it 15 years before I was born.

-Since then, I have read the book and later stumbled on Paul Graham’s essay Taste for Makers, in which he tries to answer the question: “how do you make good stuff?”
+After I read the book, I stumbled on Paul Graham’s essay Taste for Makers, in which he tries to answer the question: How do you make good stuff?
 Like when you are buying a new car, you actively notice everything about cars, I couldn’t help being on the lookout for quality.

 Quality materials last.
 Quality people are trustworthy.
 Quality decisions rely on logic, courage, and intelligence.
-Regardless of what we’re talking about, there is an insatiable appetite for quality.
+Regardless of what we are talking about, there is an insatiable appetite for quality.

-For better or worse, it’s nearly impossible to talk about quality without getting into epistemology (theory of knowledge) because when you say “good” it is kind of in-between subjective and objective.
-Your 6-year-old son may be good for his recreational basketball league, but Lebron James is good period.
+For better or worse, it is nearly impossible to talk about quality without getting into epistemology (theory of knowledge) because when you say “good” it is kind of in-between subjective and objective.
+Your six-year-old son may be good for his recreational basketball league, but Lebron James is good period.

 I think what turns people off from philosophy are two related things:

 - It rarely proves anything (which is ironically interesting)

 - After a few minutes the conversation often drowns in a pool of abstraction and loses application to your day-to-day life.
 Perhaps we can summarize the sentiment with, “Whether the chair exists or not, we still have to go to work.”